Criminal Defense in Pinellas County

 Each year, prosecutors with the Office of the State Attorney in Pinellas County, FL, handle more than 130,000 criminal prosecution referrals in misdemeanor cases, felony cases, and juvenile delinquency cases.

-Attorneys for Criminal Defense in Pinellas County, FL
+Criminal Defense Attorneys in Pinellas County, FL

 If you are being prosecuted for a crime in Pinellas County, contact an experienced criminal defense attorney at Sammis Law Firm, P.A.
+Our criminal justice attorneys represent clients charged with misdemeanor and felony offenses during each stage of their criminal case, including:

 • the first appearance advisory hearing within 24 hours of their arrest;